 Dog genetic testing can be expensive, especially if it includes comprehensive reports on both ancestry and hereditary diseases.
 DNAaffirm is an exception – cheap but fairly reliable, it provides a detailed breed breakdown which offers insight into canine behavior, unique appearance, wellness needs and predisposition to diseases.
 Using this home DNA dog kit is super-easy – all you need to do is purchase the test, register the kit online, take a cheek swab to collect your pet’s DNA and mail it.
 Similar to all other dog DNA tests, right?
 Yes, except for one thing – DNAffirm requires you to upload a picture of the dog being tested.
-While this may seem like a completely harmless practice, we found it rather suspicious.
-There is simply no way to know if the company simply guesses the dog’s breed based on the photo it receives or actually runs all required tests.
+While this may seem like a completely harmless practice, we find it rather suspicious.
+There is no way to know if the company simply guesses the dog’s mixed breed based on the photo it receives or actually runs all required tests.

 Provides percentage breakdown of your dog’s breed composition

 Report on personality traits and genetic health concerns

 Accurate, reliable, inexpensive and simple to use, the Find My Pet DNA test checks all the right boxes.
 With this simple DNA test you can discover your pet’s breed composition, unique personality traits, predisposition to diseases and genetic health problems.
 So whether you have a mutt whose ancestry interests you, or a pure breed dog who may have some hereditary diseases, this test is a good choice.
 By giving insight into your pet’s dominant personality characteristics (which are based on his genetic breed composition), the test can also help you understand your dog better, and as a result, train him easier.
 And because the report contains an accurate percentage of breeds that make up your dog, you can use it to discuss associated health risks with your vet who can help you create a healthy aging plan.